MyFerretDrinksBeer/Node.Js_ImageParser/README.md

 <br><br>

-Open your browser and go to "localhost:5051" to view the images that were parsed
+Open your browser and go to "localhost:5001"to view the images that were parsed
 ![Screenshot 4](./images/screenshot4.png)